cosmicflowers/dotfiles/.config/awesome/README.rst

 Font used is SF Pro Text.

-The v1 theme uses icons for the infobar, but it is deprecated.
+The v1 theme uses icons for the infobar, and is available to use for those who do not wish to install nerd font but it is deprecated and will not be further updated.
 The v2.x theme uses Droid Sans Mono nerd font for the icons.

 Additional default software used: ::